stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 fighting ghouls and newly assembled night-gaunts alike, save only a small garrison for the captured black galley and such spoils as had come from the jagged rock in the sea.
-They would set out through the air whenever he might wish, and once arrived on Kadath a suitable train of ghouls would attend him in state as he placed his petition before earth&rsquo;s gods in their onyx castle.
+They would set out through the air whenever he might wish, and once arrived on Kadath a suitable train of ghouls would attend him in state as he placed his petition before earth's gods in their onyx castle.

   Moved by a gratitude and satisfaction beyond words, Carter made plans with